maximoguerrero/dashflow/docs/README.md

 cd dashflow
 ```

-2) Assuming your using and evironment running python3 install the required modules.
+2) Assuming your using an evironment running python3 install the required modules and make the cli script executable

 ```